Brian Sipe

 Brian Winfield Sipe (born August 8, 1949) is an American former professional football player who was a quarterback for the Cleveland Browns of the National Football League (NFL) from 1974 to 1983.
-He then played in the United States Football League for two seasons.
+He then played in the United States Football League (USFL) for two seasons.

+Sipe was born and raised in California.
+He competed in the 1961 Little League World Series for El Cajon, California, and attended Grossmont High School.
 Although mostly sidelined for the first several years of his NFL career, Sipe was eventually recognized as one of the better quarterbacks in Browns history, winning the league's Most Valuable Player Award in 1980.
 He was a college football star under head coach Don Coryell at San Diego State University, where he studied architecture and became the team's quarterbacks coach in 2009, remaining in that role for five years, through 2014.
-He also competed in the 1961 Little League World Series for El Cajon, California, and attended Grossmont High School.